-SANTIAGO – Following the Greenpeace’s protest on potential approval of ten new licences in the Magallanes region, Chilean farmers say a “limited” increase in production is possible without damaging the environment of the country’s southernmost region.
+SANTIAGO – Following the Greenpeace’s protest on potential approval of ten new licences in the Magallanes region, Chilean farmers say a “limited” increase in production is possible without damaging the environment of the country’s southernmost region, the UnderCurrentNews reported.

 Greenpeace claimed that 10 additional licences, which are currently under discussion and might be approved this year or in coming years, would harm the region’s delicate environment.